chakra-ui/chakra-ui-vue-next/docs/guides/component-guide.md

 export type UseHookReturn = ReturnType<typeof useHook>
 ```

+### Compound components
+When building compound component in Vue, we may need to use the `StylesProvider` or component context provider provided by `createContext`.

+**When providing component state, always make sure that you provide your component state in a computed variable**.
+This will ensure that your provided state is reactive.
+Otherwise it won't be if the user changes the component state dynamically.

 ### TypeScript

 The end goal of this ensure all Chakra UI components are as strongly typed as